lukefretwell/lukefretwell.github.io/_pages/index.md

 ---
 layout: home
 title: Welcome.
-description: Luke Fretwell is an entrepreneur and writer focused on civics and technology.
+description: Luke Fretwell is an entrepreneur and writer focused on the intersection of democracy and technology.
-lead: Luke Fretwell is an entrepreneur and writer focused on civics and technology.
+lead: Luke Fretwell is an entrepreneur and writer focused on the intersection of democracy and technology.
 ---